-The DVHRT Model is a framework composed of three fundamental strategies:
+The DVHRT Model is a framework composed of four fundamental strategies:

-Early identification of high-risk cases through risk assessment is key to the successful operation of a DVHRT.
-The DVHRT Model uses two tools to identify high-risk cases, both of which are derived from Dr. Campbell’s research.
-Domestic Violence Agencies adopt the Danger Assessment Tool and Law Enforcement Agencies adopt the Risk Screen for First Responders.
+Early identification of high-risk cases through the use of risk assessment is key to the successful operation of a DVHRT.
+Domestic Violence Agencies and Law Enforcement - as DVHRT partner organizations - incorporate research-based risk assessment tools into their current response.
+Domestic Violence Agencies adopt Dr. Campbell's Danger Assessment Tool and, as best practice, Law Enforcement Agencies adopt the Danger Assessment for Law Enforcement (DA-LE).
 Cases identified as high-risk using these assessment tools are referred to the DVHRT.

 2. Multidisciplinary Team

-The DVHRT is led or co-led by a non-profit, nongovernmental domestic violence agency with core partners from law enforcement, prosecution, probation (or pretrial assessment agency), parole, and corrections.
-When possible, a court-ordered batterer intervention program and hospital may also participate on the team.
-To interrupt the continuing escalation of violence and prevent a lethal assault, information gathered by the partners concerning a case, including risk assessment, is shared across team disciplines and used to develop individualized intervention plans with each individual agency deciding what role they can play that will increase the victim’s safety and hold the offender accountable.
+The DVHRT is led or co-led by a non-governmental domestic violence agency with core partner organizations from law enforcement, prosecution, probation, a pretrial assessment agency (where applicable), parole, and corrections.
+The DVHRT should have partner organization membership that is adequately representative and inclusive of the community demographics and make up.
+When possible, the court-ordered batterer's treatment program and community heath care center(s) and/or emergency department(s) are also partner organizations.
+To interrupt the continuing escalation of violence and prevent a lethal or near-lethal assault, information gathered by the partner organizations concerning a case, including risk assessment, is shared within the DVHRT and used to develop individualized intervention plans with each individual organization deciding what role they can play that will increase the victim’s safety and hold the offender accountable.

-The information collected and shared by team partners informs decision making by those partner agencies as they act outside the team concerning issues such as criminal charges, bail, and conditions of release.
+The information collected and shared by team partner organizations informs their decision making as they act outside the team concerning issues such as criminal charges, bail, and conditions of release.
 This is especially important during the pretrial phase of the case and experienced DVHRT members, through a common language of risk assessment, are better prepared to manage high-risk cases even outside the confines of the team.